nikolaosJP/hypercube.dev/content/publications/tale-two-florida-cities.md

 ## The Setup
 This study compares two coastal neighborhoods that technically share the same climate but emotionally live on different planets.
-- **Hyde Park (Tampa):** Flooding is mostly hypothetical, like worrying about a shark attack while standing in a kiddie pool.
+- **Hyde Park (Tampa):** Flooding happens, but it’s approached as a low-urgency concern, something to monitor, not something that dominates daily life.
 - **Saint Augustine:** Flooding happens often enough that residents treat it like an irritating seasonal guest.

 To test how future conditions shape preferences, residents were split into two groups.
 One saw a gentle, manageable future water level.
 The other saw a four foot scenario that basically suggests investing in stilts.
-The results were predictable in the best way.
-Bigger water meant bigger demands for action.
+The results were rather predictable; the closer the water gets to your living room, the louder the calls for action become

 ## What Residents Actually Think
 The two communities rated the same problem very differently.